tooosay/vpn_systray/README.md

 * vpn_off.png
 * vpn_err.png

-other logos are public domain. made by me.
+Other logos are public domain.
+Made by me.